ROHIT318/ROHIT318/README.md

 # ✒️Introduction
 *My name is Rohit Sharma.
-I am currently pursuing my MSc in Computer Science.*
+I have got a BSc and MSc in Computer Science.
+Currently, working as a Data Analyst in PwC India.*

 # 📚Languages I know